redking/dzr-redux-workshop/exercises/exercise1.md

 3. `src/reducers/index.js`
 - Remember that you must return a new object whenever the state has changed, as you can't change the state directly.

-So, for example, this is incorrect:
+So, for example, this is incorrect as it modifies the state:

 ```
 state.users.push(user);
 return state;
 ```

-Instead you should use the spread operator:
+Instead you should use the spread operator to return a new object:

 ```
 return {